-Etiology and pathogenesis are unknown.
+Etiology and pathogenesis of polymyalgia rheumatica are unknown.
 Ultrasound and MRI findings suggest that they probably result from low-grade axial synovitis and bursitis.

 Polymyalgia rheumatica is characterized by bilateral proximal aching of the shoulder and hip girdle muscles and the back (upper and lower) and neck muscles.
-Stiffness in the morning is typical and lasts > 60 min.
+Stiffness in the morning is typical and lasts > 60 minutes.
 Shoulder symptoms reflect proximal bursitis (eg, subdeltoid, subacromial) and less often bicipital tenosynovitis or joint synovitis.
-Discomfort is worse in the morning and is occasionally severe enough to prevent patients from getting out of bed and from doing simple activities.
+Discomfort may awaken patients from sleep and is worse in the morning; occasionally it is severe enough to prevent patients from getting out of bed and from doing simple activities.
 The pain may make patients feel weak, but objective muscle weakness is not a feature of the disorder.

-Polymyalgia rheumatica is suspected in elderly patients with typical symptoms, but other possible causes must be excluded.
+Polymyalgia rheumatica is suspected in older patients with typical symptoms, but other possible causes must be excluded.

-Tests include ESR, C-reactive protein, CBC, thyroid-stimulating hormone levels, and CK.
-In > 80% of patients, ESR is markedly elevated, often > 100 mm/h, usually > 50 mm/h (Westergren method).
+Tests include erythrocyte sedimentation rate (ESR), C-reactive protein, complete blood count, thyroid-stimulating hormone levels, and CK.
+In > 80% of patients, ESR is markedly elevated, often > 100 mm/hour, usually > 50 mm/hour (Westergren method).
 C-reactive protein is also elevated.
 Electromyography, biopsy, and other tests (eg, rheumatoid factor), which are normal in polymyalgia rheumatica, are sometimes done to rule out other clinically suspected diagnoses.

 The following findings in polymyalgia rheumatica distinguish it from

-RA: In polymyalgia rheumatica, chronic small-joint synovitis, erosive or destructive lesions, rheumatoid nodules, and rheumatoid factor are absent in about 80% (although some joint swelling may be present) of patients.
-Differentiation from RA may be difficult in the remaining 20%.
+Rheumatoid arthritis: In polymyalgia rheumatica, chronic small-joint synovitis, erosive or destructive lesions, rheumatoid nodules, and rheumatoid factor are absent in about 80% (although some joint swelling may be present) of patients.
+Differentiation from rheumatoid arthritis may be difficult in the remaining 20%.